 From the PresidentAbout PUMSAbout PoznanAccreditationFrequently Asked QuestionsEvents & DatesSchool TourStudent Info

-The four year program is designed for College Graduates who have taken Biology I+II, Chemistry I+II and Physics I+II all with Lab.
-All US Students must also take the MCAT.
+The five year D.D.S. program is designed for High School & College Graduates who have taken Biology, Chemistry and Physics.

-The expenses (Cost of Attendance) for the entering academic year 2013-14 of the 4 Year M.D.
+The expenses (Cost of Attendance) for the entering academic year 2016-17 of the 5 Year D.D.S.
 Program are estimated as follows:

 The above includes an estimate of $650 monthly for personal expenses.